mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 <a href="https://github.com/bmabey/database_cleaner" target="_blank">DatabaseCleaner</a> - allows you to run tests in the development and test environments.
 Watch this <a href="http://railscasts.com/episodes/257-request-specs-and-capybara">Railscast</a>

-<a href="https://github.com/johnbintz/guard-rails" target="_blank">Guard</a> - auto runs your tests on save.
+<a href="https://github.com/johnbintz/guard-rails" target="_blank">Guard</a> - auto runs your tests on save of a file.
+Follow this <a href="http://ruby.railstutorial.org/chapters/static-pages?version=3.2#sec-3_6_2" target="_blank">tutorial</a> to get setup with guard and the gem below, spork.

 <a href="https://github.com/sporkrb/spork" target="_blank">Spork</a> - loads your rails environment *once* for you so it doesn't have to be loaded each time you run tests.
-Here's a great <a href="http://blog.carbonfive.com/2010/12/10/speedy-test-iterations-for-rails-3-with-spork-and-guard/">tutorial</a> on getting Spork and Guard up and running.
+Here's another good <a href="http://blog.carbonfive.com/2010/12/10/speedy-test-iterations-for-rails-3-with-spork-and-guard/">tutorial</a> on getting Spork and Guard up and running.

 <a href="https://github.com/maltize/sublime-text-2-ruby-tests" target="_blank">RubyTest</a> - this is actually a Sublime package.
 It allows you to run your tests straight from Sublime console, super useful.